hymnis/pypure/README.md

 - Python 3
 - The [requests](http://docs.python-requests.org/) module.
-- A Pure A9 device that is properly setup in the Electrolux Wellbeing phone app.
+- A Pure appliance/device that is properly setup in the Electrolux Wellbeing phone app.
 - The client secret, username and password used in Electrolux Wellbeing phone app.

 ## Command-line usage